Get In Touch

 Random Jukebox: Jack White & Alicia Keys find Another Way To Die

 As we count down to the announcement of a new actor in the role of James Bond, it seems fitting to cast our ears back to 2008 and the second Daniel Craig outing Quantum Of Solace.
 It‘s hardly one of the best of the Bonds but at least it fared a little better than the chilly reception metered out to its theme song Another Way To Die.
-This oddity was written and performed by that scruffy bluesman from Michigan, The White Stripes‘ Jack White, as a duet with New Yorker piano prodigy Alicia Keys.
+A last minute replacement for a fading Amy Winehouse, this face-race oddity was written and performed by that scruffy bluesman from Michigan, The White Stripes‘ Jack White, as a duet with New Yorker piano prodigy Alicia Keys.

 What makes a great James Bond theme song?